bakedroy/bakedroy.github.io/_posts/2020-09-29-ComposeMailFromVim.md

 ```

 To transfer a composed message from vim's buffer to Thunderbird, just visually select the text and type `,th` (means THunderbird), then a composing window will appear with the body filled.

+## Update 2020/Oct/06
+l:body includes unnecessary NL so removed it from L4.

 See also: (ib's answer in stackoverflow really helped me!)
 - [Command line arguments - Thunderbird](http://kb.mozillazine.org/Command_line_arguments_(Thunderbird))